rpearce11/xmlstats-nba-event-downloader/README.md

 Details of the above can be found at the site https://erikberg.com/account/token and https://erikberg.com/api

 To Do:

+1. Migrate this list to github issues
-1. Investigate pythonic naming conventions for files, functions and methods
+2. Investigate pythonic naming conventions for files, functions and methods
-2. Check if the Object Orientation is well used in the project
+3. Check if the Object Orientation is well used in the project
-3. Improve unit test coverage
+4. Improve unit test coverage
-4. Package the code
+5. Package the code
-5. Possibly automate the deployment
+6. Possibly automate the deployment